mario208/mario-genie/README.md

-# <p align="center">Mesba7 💡</p>
+# <p align="center">decomentation 💡</p>

-An AI chatbot with Gemini API to assist in your daily usege of linux insated of RTFM 😉
+An AI chatbot with Gemini API to assist in your daily usage of linux insated of RTFM 😉

 # Installation